Beyond IID: data-driven decision-making in heterogeneous environments: Analysis of SAA for integral probability metrics

+To explain, the inequality \eqref{eq:bound_mohri} is a trivial corollary of \Cref{thm:reduction_stat} whenever the ETC property holds and the distance is convex (see proof of \Cref{cor:dro_to_reg}).
+The \emph{uniform deviation} quantity defined in \Cref{eq:uniform_bound} is a quantity of interest in the statistical learning literature, which is commonly analyzed (in the special case where $\nu$ is an empirical distribution generated from i.i.d. samples of $\mesOut$) to prove that the finite-sample generalization error of a learning algorithm vanishes at a certain rate.
+Motivated by \eqref{eq:bound_mohri}, we will analyze the uniform deviation for arbitrary $\mesOut$ and $\nu$ to be able to derive bounds on the asymptotic worst-case regret of SAA in heterogeneous environments.

+As mentioned in \Cref{sec:reduction}, \cite{mohri2012new} develops a finite-sample analysis of SAA in the heterogeneous setting and provides a finite-sample bound which involves a sequential notion of Rademacher complexity.
+In the settings where the Rademacher complexity vanishes their bound implies that \eqref{eq:bound_mohri} holds asymptotically.

-In this section, we analyze the performance of SAA for data-driven problems in heterogeneous environments when the distance defining the heterogeneity belongs to the class of integral probability metrics (IPM).
-In \Cref{sec:IPM}, we formally define integral probability metrics.
-In \Cref{sec:SAA_IPM}, we develop a general analysis to bound the uniform DRO regret of SAA for IPMs.
+In the rest of this section, we derive a methodology to bound the performance of SAA for data-driven problems in heterogeneous environments when the distance defining the heterogeneity belongs to the class of integral probability metrics (IPM), formally introduced in \Cref{sec:IPM}.
+In \Cref{sec:UB_IPM}, we develop a general analysis to bound $\UB_{\mathcal{I}}$ for IPMs.
 We introduce the approximation parameter, a key quantity which enables us to derive guarantees across problem classes and distances.
-Finally, we discuss in \Cref{sec:dichotomy} the possible failures of SAA in heterogeneous environments.
+We finally translate in \Cref{sec:SAA_bound} our bounds on $\UB_{\mathcal{I}}$ into bounds on the asymptotic worst-case regret of SAA and illustrate our methodology in the context of the newsvendor and the pricing problems.

+As mentioned in \Cref{sec:relatedWork}, the results developed in this section are conceptually close to the method of probability metrics (see e.g. \cite{rachev2002quantitative}).
+We discuss in detail the relation to this work in \Cref{rem:comp_litt}.